chamaharun/MicroServer-IPMI/README.md

 # MicroServer-IPMI
-You can easily access to your MicroServer's administration page than usual.
+ You can easily open to your MicroServer's administration window than usual.